darryl-h/bitburner/README.md

 You can play the game online here: https://bitburner-official.github.io/

+# Target Audience

+This guide assumes:
+- You are new to Bitburner
+- You have a *general* sense of coding or scripting
+- You are **not** a JavaScript expert

+The goal is not to give you “optimal” scripts, but to help you understand:
+- How the game works
+- Why scripts behave the way they do
+- How to progress from manual hacking to automation

 # Game Overview
 At a high level:
 * You are connected to a server (starts at home).